Research in Action

 Dr. Schiffman received a Fulbright Scholarship in 1977 to carry out epidemiologic studies in Senegal.
 He has received numerous awards for his work in molecular epidemiology, including the ACS Medal of Honor and the AACR Prevent Cancer Foundation Award.

-With regard to natural history, he has worked extensively with his major laboratory collaborator, Dr. Robert Burk (Albert Einstein, through a collaborative research agreement) on HPV phylogeny, investigating HPV at the levels of individual infections, women’s experience with HPV during their lifetimes, and populations.
+With regard to natural history, he has investigated HPV at the level of individual infections, women’s experience with HPV during their lifetimes, and populations.
 His work has helped promulgate a multi-stage causal model of HPV and cervical carcinogenesis based on a few distinct steps: acute infection with carcinogenic HPV type(s), detectable viral persistence (rather than clearance) linked to development of cervical precancer (CIN3/AIS and invasion).
 The natural history studies gave rise to translational research on HPV tests, serology, cytology, colposcopy, histology, and vaccines.
 He has helped to show that HPV testing is useful along the entire course of cervical cancer prevention, and must be integrated now with HPV vaccination.
 With Dr. Nicolas Wentzensen, he is the Principal Investigator of the Cancer Cures “Moonshot” Initiative called “Accelerated Control of Cervical Cancer.”

 To request an interview with NCI researchers, contact the NCI Office of Media Relations.